-Most people who have an approved immigrant petition and an available immigrant visa number can acquire their green card by either applying for an immigrant visa stamp at a U.S. embassy or consulate or, if already in the U.S., applying directly for a green card through a process called “adjustment of status.”
-Adjustment of status is more convenient for many applicants, because you don't have to leave the U.S. during the process, you can have an attorney represent you at the interview, and you have greater appeal rights after a denial.
+Most people who have an approved immigrant petition and an available immigrant visa number can acquire their green card by either applying for an immigrant visa stamp at a U.S. embassy or consulate or, if already in the U.S., applying directly for a green card through a process called "adjustment of status."
+Adjustment of status can be the more convenient, because you don't have to leave the U.S. during the process, you can have an attorney represent you at the interview, and you have greater appeal rights after a USCIS denial.

-However, immigration regulations specifically prohibit E-2 nonimmigrants from applying through adjustment of status--or if they do so, they must jump through an additional hoop.
+However, U.S. immigration regulations specifically prohibit E-2 nonimmigrants from applying through adjustment of status; at least, not without jumping through an additional hoop.

 The E-2 treaty trader program was created in part to facilitate trade between the U.S. and the various countries with which the U.S. has trade agreements.
 As a consequence, E-2 status gives E-2 nonimmigrants certain legal rights that come from the trade agreement.
-If you wish to adjust status from E-2 to permanent residence while in the U.S., you must be willing to waive, or give up, these rights under the trade agreement.
-To do this, you will need to file Form I-508, Waiver of Rights, Privileges, Exemptions and Immunities, along with your adjustment application.
+If you wish to adjust status from E-2 to permanent residence while in the U.S., you must be willing to waive, or give up, these rights.
+To do this, you will need to file Form I-508, Waiver of Rights, Privileges, Exemptions and Immunities, along with your adjustment of status application.

 Waiving your rights under E-2 status is not a mere formality.
 Certain things, including tax liability, benefits under the particular trade agreement between your home country and the U.S., and other important legal rights can be affected should you waive them.
 Contact an immigration attorney if you have questions.